Navigating the digital workplace

 An enterprise social network typically allows employees to follow each other, post wikis, blogs, open discussion forums and community spaces and view updates in a feed or activity stream.
 People generally use these platforms for informal and open interaction rather than project or client-specific work.
 A social and community platform may also be part of the intranet.

-A common risk is for people - especially in larger companies - to muddle intranet and internet and to post material that should stay internal to the company in external contexts - which is why strict controls on who can use the company's twitter feed (etc.) and how they can use it are recommended
+A common risk is for people - especially in larger companies - to muddle intranet and internet and to post material that should stay internal to the company in external contexts - which is why strict controls on who can use the company's twitter feed (etc.) and how they can use it are recommended.

 Team sites, project workspaces and team collaboration

-HR and learning systems
+HR management systems (HRMS)

 Internal video channels